 Having a bar that you’re going to use in competition can be very helpful otherwise if you’re used to training on a power bar and you when you go into your competition and, for instance, for squats you’re using a specialty barbell🏋️ which you’ve never touched before.
 It can be a little difficult for some people to kind of grasp, and that’s not just because it has a thicker shaft.

-These are mainly 6 main benefits in my opinion of using specialty bar for squats.
+These are mainly the 6 main benefits, in my opinion, of using a specialty bar for squats.

 Why you should not buy Squat Bars?